 7. [Conditional] (Only if the analytics consumer is of type AMF or SMF) For the analytics subscription(s) received in step 6b, the target analytics consumer informs the source NWDAF about the changed analytics consumer by notifying the new Subscription Correlation ID using the Namf_EventExposure_Notify or Nsmf_EventExposure_Notify service operation.

-8. Source NWDAF determines that the analytics consumer for certain analytics subscription(s) has changed to the target analytics consumer.
+8. Source NWDAF determines that the analytics consumer for analytics subscription(s) has changed to the target analytics consumer.

 9. Source NWDAF determines, e.g. based on the UE location information received, target NWDAF analytics subscription(s) to be transferred to a target NWDAF.
 Therefore, the source NWDAF discovers via NRF the target NWDAF supporting the requested analytics information for the target area.
+NWDAF discovery may be skipped if the target NWDAF had already been discovered as part of a prepared analytics subscription transfer in step 4.
 NWDAF discovery and selection is specified in clause 6.3.13, TS 23.501 [2]